TDCPF/hath/README.md

 # H@H Docker image prepared by TDCPF
 A simple container of [Hentai@Home](https://ehwiki.org/wiki/Hentai@Home) based on openjdk image and one-liner shell script only.
-Had been verified in Synology Docker environment, should be no problem in others.
+Had been verified in Docker environment of Synology DSM, should be no problem in others.

 ## ENV explanation: